Facilitation

 Meeting facilitation

-Using an independent facilitator also ensures that:
+Using an independent professional facilitator also ensures that:

 - You have a process design that identifies a clear purpose and outcomes